What is cancer screening?

 Prostate Cancer

-Prostate-specific Antigen (PSA): it is a blood test, but it is controversial whether or not it should be done.
-Multiple association recommend that men aged 55 to 69 years old should consider PSA screening, but it is a shared decision between the doctor and the patient.
+Prostate-specific Antigen (PSA): a blood test used to detect prostate cancer.
+It remains controversial as to whether or not it should be done routinely in the male population.
+Multiple associations recommend that men age 55 to 69 years old should consider for PSA screening, but it is a shared decision between the doctor and the patient.
 Some guidelines now recommend starting PSA screening in Black men at age 40 – 45.

 Breast Cancer

-Mammography: can be performed every year to every other year starting the age of age 40.
+Mammography: can be performed every year to every other year starting at age 40 in most normal risk women.

 Cervical Cancer

-Pap Test (Papanicolaou Test) and HPV testing: Women ages of 21 and 29 should have a Pap test every 3 years.
+Pap Test (Papanicolaou Test) and HPV testing: Women age 21 to 29 should have a Pap test every 3 years.
 Women aged 25 to 29 can consider HPV testing, but Pap tests are the better choice.
 Women aged 30 to 65 have three options for testing: they can get both a Pap test and an HPV test every 5 years, have just a Pap test every 3 years, or get HPV testing alone every 5 years.

 Benefits of cancer screening

-Cancer screening offers many benefits in terms of public health value, increasing treatment options, and insurance coverage.
+Cancer screening offers many benefits in terms of public health value including increasing treatment options and reducing insurance expenditures.

 Public Health Value: Screening for cancer can lower the number of deaths from cancer and help keep people healthy.
 For example, studies show that following screening guidelines for breast, colorectal, cervical, and lung cancers could save between 12.2 and 16.2 million life-years in the U.S. This means a lot of people would live longer!
 Early detection is key because it allows for better treatments and helps people survive longer.